Graphs defined on groups: Forbidden subgraphs

 In this section we consider various classes of graphs defined by forbidden induced subgraphs, and ask: for which finite groups $G$ can one of the graphs in the hierarchy defined on $G$ belong to this class?
 Not much is known.

 We saw that a graph is perfect if and only if it has no induced subgraph isomorphic to an odd cycle of length greater than $3$ or the complement of one.
-In particular, a cograph (which contains no induced $4$-vertex path) is perfect.
+In particular, a cograph is perfect.

 We have seen that power graphs are comparability graphs of partial orders, and noted that these graphs are perfect.
 For our other types of graph, no proper subclass defined by forbidden induced subgraphs contains them all; so we have to ask a different question: which groups have the property that one of these graphs belongs to a graph class defined in this way?